uchicago-dsi/debit-scrapers/services/extract/README.md

 A service for extracting development bank project finance details from heterogeneous data sources such as APIs, data files, and webpages.

 Consists of a Django project, `pipeline`, with "scrapers" for each data source.
 An orchestrator client queues the first data extraction task for each source.
-As tasks are completed, subsequent tasks are queued when applicable to continue "crawling" the source (e.g., a search results webpage would generate links to project projects) while full or partial project records are written to a database as the data is encountered.
+As tasks are completed, subsequent tasks are queued when applicable to continue "crawling" the source (e.g., a search results webpage would generate links to individual project webpages) while full or partial project records are written to a database as data is encountered.

 ## Setup